Red knot: Description and anatomy

-An adult red knot is the second largest Calidris sandpiper, measuring 23–26 cm long with a 47–53 cm wingspan.
+Red knot is the third or fourth largest Calidris sandpiper (after great knot, male ruff, and the roughly same-sized surfbird), measuring 23–26 cm long with a 47–53 cm wingspan.
 The body shape is typical for the genus, with a small head and eyes, a short neck and a slightly tapering bill that is no longer than its head.
 It has short dark legs and a medium thin dark bill.
-The winter, or basic, plumage becomes uniformly pale grey, and is similar between the sexes.
-The alternate, or breeding, plumage is mottled grey on top with a cinnamon face, throat and breast and light-coloured rear belly.
-The alternate plumage of females is similar to that of the male except it is slightly lighter and the eye-line is less distinct.
-Canutus, islandica and piersmai are the "darker" subspecies.
-Subspecies rogersi has a lighter belly than either roselaari or piersmai, and rufa is the lightest in overall plumage.
-The transition from alternate to basic plumages begins at the breeding site but is most pronounced during the southwards migration.
-The molt to alternate plumage begins just prior to the northwards migration to the breeding grounds, but is mostly during the migration period.
+The winter plumage becomes uniformly pale grey, and is similar between the sexes.
+The breeding plumage is mottled grey on top with a cinnamon face, throat and breast and light-coloured rear belly.
+The breeding plumage of females is similar to that of the male except it is slightly lighter and the eye-line is less distinct.
+C. c. canutus, C. c. islandica and C. c. piersmai are the "darker" subspecies.
+Subspecies C. c. rogersi has a lighter belly than either C. c. roselaari or C. c. piersmai, and C. c. rufa is the lightest in overall plumage.
+The moult from breeding to winter plumages begins at the breeding site but is most pronounced during the southwards migration.
+The moult to breeding plumage begins just prior to the northwards migration to the breeding grounds, but is mostly during the migration period.